microsoft/ignite-learning-paths/ops/ops40/README.md

 Once done, push the updates back to GitHub.
 This file is used in demo 1 when creating an Azure Pipeline.

+**Create Azure Pipeline Service Connection**

+This step was originally part of the demo however can take a few minutes to complete.
+To expedite the process I recommend configuring the service connection before starting the demo.

+1. Navigate to the new Azure DevOps organization, and then the new DevOps project.

+2. Select **Project settings** > **Service connections** > **New service connection** > **Azure Resource Manager**.

+3. Enter a connection name of `azure-service-connection`, select the appropriate Azure subscription, and select **OK**.

 **Optional: Break Tailwind Traders**

 If you would like to break the Tailwind app and show remediation using an Azure DevOps pipeline, here is a quick way to do so.